featherweight/featherweight.github.io/_content/doc-ftw-actor-inbox.md

 implementing "Get Voltage" and "Get Current", or perhaps "Get Measurement" that returns a structure of both measurements.

-{ include note.html type="notice" title="Cool tip (need sunglasses glyph)" text="Instruments with remote control protocols map exceptionally well to Actor Systems.
-They typically maintain their own health (e.g., a 10W power supply might return an error if commanded to 1 megawatt), define a published interface" }
+{% include note.html type="notice" title="Cool tip (need sunglasses glyph)" body="Instruments with remote control protocols map exceptionally well to Actor Systems.
+They typically maintain their own health (e.g., a 10W power supply might return an error if commanded to 1 megawatt), define a published interface" %}

 #### Do the two physical channels have an implicit shared resource - time?